 R303.1 Habitable rooms.
-All habitable rooms shall be pro-vided with aggregate glazing area of not less than 8 percent of the floor area of such rooms.
-Natural ventilation shall be through windows, doors, louvers or other approved openings to the outdoor air.
-Such openings shall be provided with ready access or shall otherwise be readily controllable by the building occupants.
+All habitable rooms shall be provided with aggregate glazing area of not less than 8 percent of the floor area of such rooms.
+Ventilation shall comply with the Washington

+State Ventilation and Indoor Air Quality Code.
+Natural ventilation shall be through windows, doors, louvers or other approved building occupants.
 The minimum openable area to the outdoors shall be 4 percent of the floor area being ventilated.

-- 1. The glazed areas need not be openable where the opening is not required by Section R310 and an approved mechanical ventilation system is provided capable of producing 0.35 air change per hour in the room or a whole-house mechanical ventilation system is installed capable of supplying outdoor ventilation air of 15 cubic feet per minute (cfm) (7.08 L/s) per occupant computed on the basis of two occupants for the first bedroom and one occupant for each additional bedroom. - 2.
+- 1. The glazed areas need not be openable where the opening is not required by Section R310 and an approved mechanical ventilation system is provided capable of producing 0.35 air change per hour in the room or a whole house mechanical ventilation system is installed capable of supplying outdoor ventilation air of 15 cubic feet per minute (cfm) (7.08 L/s) per occupant computed on the basis of two occupants for the first bedroom and one occupant for each additional bedroom. - 2.
 The glazed areas need not be provided in rooms where Exception 1 above is satisfied and artificial light is provided capable of producing an average illumination of 6 footcandles (6.46 lux) over the area of the room at a height of 30 inches (762 mm) above the floor level.

 R303.2 Adjoining rooms.
-For the purpose of determining light and ventilation requirements, any room shall be considered as a portion of an adjoining room when at least one-half of the area of the common wall is open and unobstructed and provides an opening of not less than one-tenth of the floor area of the interior room but not less than 25 square feet (2.32 m).
+For the purpose of determining light and ventilation requirements, any room shall be considered as a portion of an adjoining room when at least one-half of the area of the common wall is open and unobstructed and provides an opening of not less than one-tenth of the floor area of the interior room but not less than 25 square feet (2.32 m^2) .

-Exception: Openings required for light and/or ventilation shall be permitted to open into a thermally isolated sunroom addition or patio cover, provided that there is an openable area between the adjoining room and the sunroom addition or patio cover of not less than one-tenth of the floor area of the interior room but not less than 20 square feet (1.86 m).
+Exception: Openings required for light and/or ventilation shall be permitted to open into a thermally isolated sunroom addition or patio cover, provided that there is an openable area between the adjoining room and the sunroom addition or patio cover of not less than one-tenth of the floor area of the interior room but not less than 20 square feet (1.86 m2).
 The minimum openable area to the outdoors shall be based upon the total floor area being ventilated.

 R303.3 Bathrooms.
-Bathrooms, water closet compartments and other similar rooms shall be provided with aggregate glazing area in windows of not less than 3 square feet (0.279 m), one-half of which must be openable.
+Bathrooms, water closet compartments and other similar rooms shall be provided with aggregate glazing area in windows of not less than 3 square feet (0.279 m^2), one-half of which must be openable.

-Exception: The glazed areas shall not be required where artificial light and a mechanical ventilation system are provided.
+Exception: The glazed areas shall not be required where artificial light and a mechanical ventilation system are is provided.
 The minimum ventilation rates shall be 50 cfm (23.6 L/s) for intermittent ventilation or 20 cfm (9.4 L/s) for continuous ventilation.
 Ventilation air from the space shall be exhausted directly to the outside.